 a.
 Recommendations and/or implementation guidelines

-Affirmation xx (Rationale 1): The Working Group affirms Principle A from the 2007 policy, which states: “New generic top-level domains (gTLDs) must be introduced in an orderly, timely and predictable way.”

-Affirmation 28.1: Section 1.1.2.3 of the 2012 Applicant Guidebook states “ICANN will open a comment period (the Application Comment Period) at the time applications are publicly posted on ICANN’s website . . .
+Implementation Guideline C from the 2007 policy is affirmed under Topic 13: Communications.
+Implementation Guideline C is also relevant to this topic.Affirmation 28.1: Section 1.1.2.3 of the 2012 Applicant Guidebook states “ICANN will open a comment period (the Application Comment Period) at the time applications are publicly posted on ICANN’s website . . .
 This period will allow time for the community to review and submit comments on posted application materials.”
 The Working Group affirms that as was the case in the 2012 round, community members must have the opportunity to comment during the Application Comment Period on applications submitted.
 Comments must be published online as they were in the 2012 round so that they are available for all interested parties to review.

 Affirmation 28.2: As was the case in the 2012 round, when an application comment might cause an evaluator to reduce scoring, ICANN must issue a Clarifying Question to the applicant and give the applicant an opportunity to respond to the comment.